-"Medically Necessary" or "Medical Necessity" is defined as health care services that a provider, exercising prudent clinical judgement, would provide to a patient for the purpose of evaluating, diagnosing or treating an illness, injury, disease or its symptoms, and are:
+"Medically Necessary" or "Medical Necessity" means health care services that a physician, exercising prudent clinical judgment, would provide to a patient.
+This is for the purpose of preventing, evaluating, diagnosing or treating an illness, injury, disease or its symptoms.
+Those services must be deemed by Molina to be: